 Planning the event with timing in mind is important for your guests: Will they be in school?
 At work?
 Try to keep the needs and wellbeing of everyone invited in mind when choosing a date and time for your Welcome Party.

 - It is recommended to give at least a week to three weeks notice to guests

 - Present your invitation as an “open house” where people are free to come and go during a fixed window of time

-Decide who you want to include in the celebration and make sure you notify them well ahead of time to ensure their availability and to make the logistics easier on yourself .
+Decide who you want to include in the celebration and make sure you notify them well ahead of time to ensure their availability and to make the logistics easier on yourself.
 It is recommended to invite close family, friends and co-workers.
 You may want to invite your realtor, mortgage broker and or anyone else who helped make your new home a possibility.
-Consider inviting a few of your new neighbors.
-This allows you to introduce yourself and meet new people in the neighborhood.
+Consider inviting a few of your new neighbours.
+This allows you to introduce yourself and meet new people in the neighbourhood.